umdio/umdio/README.md

    - You might need to run docker-related commands with `sudo` if you're a linux user
 4. Run the scrapers `./umdio.sh scrape`
    - You might need to `chmod +x umdio.sh`
-5. Clone the umdio-data submodule
-   - `cd data && git submodule update --init`
+5. Clone the umdio-data submodule `git submodule update --init`

 This will take some time, so in the meantime, review the rest of the guide.